August 12, 1990: The day Stefan Edberg won Cincinnati to become world No 1

 Meanwhile, as reported in the same paper, Edberg – who was now on 17-match winning streak dating back to Wimbledon – was proud of his achievement, saying, “This is one to remember, with all the things that have happened this week I became No 1 after the quarter-finals, and then I proved it.
 I proved it by the way I’ve played over the last month-and-a-half.”

 As he would say later to the New York Times, now was the time to celebrate.
 “Then we went out and popped a bottle of champagne – Dom Perignon – not too bad.”

 What happened next?

 Edberg would continue his winning streak in Long Island, claiming a fourth consecutive title by edging Goran Ivanisevic 7-6, 6-3 in the championship round.
-The Swede would not be able to confirm his run at the US Open, where he would be defeated in the opening round for the first time of his career (lost to Alexander Volkov 6-3, 7-6, 6-2 in one of the biggest upsets in tournament history).
-Edberg would eventually triumph at the Paris-Bercy Open, but although he would finish the season as world No. 1 he would be defeated by Andre Agassi 5-7, 7-6, 7-5, 6-2 in the final of the last major tournament of the year – the Masters Cup.
-Edberg would claim two more Grand Slam titles in his career, both at the US Open (1991 and 1992).
-In total, he would spend 72 weeks as world No. 1.
+The Swede would not be able to extend his run at the US Open, where he would be defeated in the opening round for the first time of his career (lost to Alexander Volkov 6-3, 7-6, 6-2 in one of the biggest upsets in the tournament’s history).
+Edberg would later triumph at the Paris-Bercy Open, but although he would finish the season as world No 1, he would be defeated by Andre Agassi 5-7, 7-6, 7-5, 6-2 in the final of the last major tournament of the year – the Masters Cup.
+Edberg would claim two more Grand Slam titles in his career, both of those coming at the US Open (1991 and 1992).
+In total, he would spend 72 weeks as world No 1.

-Gilbert would slowly decline in the early 1990s and he would then become famous as a tennis coach, leading Andre Agassi to become world No. 1.
+Gilbert would slowly decline in the early 1990s and would go on to become famous as a tennis coach, leading Andre Agassi to become world No 1.
 He also wrote a book, Winning Ugly, in which he explained his views on the game.
 His coaching career now over, Gilbert continues to work as a TV commentator.